capslocky/git-cheat-sheet/git.md

 merge | TO DESCRIBE
-merge commit | Commit with two parent commits (first - direct one and second - tip of merged branch) merge conflict | TO DESCRIBE rebase | TO DESCRIBE pull request | TO DESCRIBE gitflow workflow | TO DESCRIBE
+merge commit | Commit with two parent commits (first - direct one and second - tip of merged branch) merge conflict | TO DESCRIBE to amend commit | Recreate last commit as a new commit in order to append more changes or fix its message. <br> Warning: if commit has been pushed and used by other developer, don't do amend rebase | TO DESCRIBE pull request | TO DESCRIBE gitflow workflow | TO DESCRIBE